OCA/connector-magento/magentoerpconnect/doc/index.rst

 Project
 =======

-.. todo:: how to contribute, releases notes
+.. todo:: how to contribute, releases notes, license

 * how to contribute

 * release notes

+* license

 .. toctree::
    :maxdepth: 2